Cricket Records: Legacy

 Cricket Records may have produced the very last regular release 78 rpm records in the American market.
 The latest proposed 78 rpm release is C-166, "Supercalifragilisticexpialidocious/Scarlet Ribbons" credited to the Cricketone Chorus and Orchestra and issued in 1964.
 The last Cricket release, C-175 "Born Free/Neverland" appeared in 1967, and in 1968 Pickwick also stopped producing new Happy Time Records, though the catalog remained active through 1972.
 At that point, Pickwick reorganized its children's division under the Mr. Pickwick imprint which it had already employed successfully in its UK distribution channels from about 1966.
 Cy Leslie sold the company to American Can Corporation in 1977, and in 1979 American Can sold Pickwick again to PolyGram.
 The US rights to Pickwick belong now to Universal Music Group, but the UK subsidiary became an independent operation in 1977 and exists today as Pickwick Group Ltd. None of the material on Cricket has ever been reissued by PolyGram or its successor, Universal Music.

 Record collectors regard most Cricket Records – indeed, most vinyl products produced by Pickwick – as "junk."
 There is a measure of affection for the label among baby-boomers and collectors who specialize in kiddie records, though finding copies of Cricket Records with the sleeve intact, and in excellent condition, remains a challenge.

-Cricket Promotional Record
+Cricket promotional record

-Cricket Records produced a humorous adult themed promotional record.
-It was a 7" 78 RPM disc with bright solid yellow labels on each side.
+Cricket Records produced a humorous adult-themed promotional record.
+It was a 7-inch 78 rpm disc with bright, solid yellow labels on each side.
 One side was simply titled "This Is Cricket" and it described the Cricket Record product line and its advantages over competitors ("Bonus Play", etc.) as a man-woman risque dialog.
 It directed listeners to send their orders to Cy Leslie at Pickwick Sales.
 The flip side was simply titled "This Is Not Cricket" and it is a love ballad with one line not suited for children.
 "This Is Not Cricket" has appeared in other song collections under different titles (with an unknown alternate title and performer).